simeononsecurity/simeononsecurity.ch/content/articles/email-etiquette_-ensuring-smooth-and-secure-email-operations/index.en.md

 * **Scan attachments for viruses**: Before opening any attachment, you need to scan it for viruses or malware.
 Use reliable antivirus software to detect and remove any potential threats.
 * **Be wary of unexpected attachments**: If you receive an email with an attachment from an unknown sender or an unexpected source, exercise caution.
 It could be a phishing attempt or contain malicious content.
 * **Avoid opening suspicious file types**: Certain file types, such as executable files (.exe) or files with macros (.docm), can pose a higher risk of containing malware.
-Unless you are expecting such files from a trusted source, it is best to avoid opening them.
+Unless you're expecting such files from a trusted source, it is best to avoid opening them.
 * **Consider using cloud storage**: Instead of sending large attachments via email, consider using cloud storage services like Google Drive or Dropbox.
 This reduces the risk of email delivery issues and provides an extra layer of security.

 Remember, being cautious with email attachments helps protect your computer and sensitive information from potential threats.